 Resources in AutoMod are used to represent machines, operators, fixtures, containers, and any other finite capacity objects.
-There are two default categories of resource state.
+There are two default categories for a resource's state.
 The first is the working category (busy or idle), and the second is the availability category (up or down).
 During the animation, state colors indicate the status of each resource.
 Statistics are automatically collected for every resource in a model.

 Loads use resources for specified processing times.
 These times can be deterministic or probabilistic, using AutoMod's built-in statistical distributions to simulate randomness.
-Processing times are either part specific or are applied to all parts using a particular resource.
+Processing times are either part-specific or are applied to all parts using a particular resource.
 Resources can also be preempted if a higher priority load needs immediate attention.

-Resources can have downtimes, which are defined by MTBF (mean time between failures), and MTTR (mean time to repair).
+Resources can have downtimes, which are defined by MTBF (mean time between failures) and MTTR (mean time to repair).
 These times can use AutoMod's statistical distributions to represent random failures.
-Though MTBF is calculated by model-simulated time by default, it can be based on parts processed, as well as machine running time.
+Though MTBF is calculated by model-simulated time by default, it can also be based on parts processed or machine running time.

 Resource cycles can be created and attached to specific resources to indicate when or how often events such as random failures or PM's occur for a resource.
-Procedural actions can also be called at certain events within a resource cycle